fincham/mango/README.md

 ## What is this for?

-Sometimes you just want to experiment with `osqueryd`
+Sometimes you just want to experiment with `osqueryd` reporting back to a central server, or you might want to build a highly specific service using osqueryd as a component of a bigger system.
+If you don't want to use a full package like [Doorman](https://github.com/mwielgoszewski/doorman) this code is probably a good starting point.